There are now 2 possible online modes for units:

 - Level 2 elective

-- Students are able to (1) understand the key principles of integrated marketing communication and the strategic advantages and disadvantages of marketing communication mix elements; (2) evaluate the effectiveness of different components of integrated marketing communications (IMC) based on market situations; (3) design appropriate strategies or solutions for commercial and non-commercial brands; and (4) demonstrate the ability to produce written communication related to IMC or its component(s).
+Students are able to (1) demonstrate understanding of the key principles of integrated marketing communication and the strategic advantages and disadvantages of marketing communication mix elements; (2) evaluate the effectiveness of different components of integrated marketing communications (IMC) based on market situations; (3) design appropriate strategies or solutions for commercial and non-commercial brands; and (4) demonstrate the ability to produce written communication related to IMC or its component(s).

-- Typically this unit is assessed in the following ways: (1) participation; (2) examination; and (3) group project.
+Indicative assessments in this unit are as follows: (1) participation; (2) examination; and (3) project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)